peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 There are limited options to customize the appearance and functionality of the NetBox DNS plugin.

 ### Name of the Main Menu Item
-The default name of the submenu NetBox DNS uses in the NetBox sidebar is 'NetBox DNS'.
-Using the configuration variable `menu_name` in the plugin configuration this can be changed to a different value, e.g. 'DNS':
+The default name of the submenu NetBox DNS uses in the NetBox sidebar is 'DNS'.
+Using the configuration variable `menu_name` in the plugin configuration this can be changed to a different value, e.g. 'NetBox DNS':

 ```
 PLUGINS_CONFIG = {
     'netbox_dns': {
         ...
-        menu_name: "DNS",
+        menu_name: "NetBox DNS",
         ...
     },
 }